jaimeacostag/data-quality-dashboard/README.md

 ---

-### 🛠️ Data Genration (Python)
+### 🛠️ Data Generation (Python)

--  Leveraged AI to create a [Python script](python/synth_sku_generator.py) used to generate a synthetic SKU master dataset with over 5000 SKUs.
+-  Leveraged AI to create a [Python script](python/synth_sku_generator.py) used to generate a synthetic SKU master dataset with over 5,000 SKUs.
 The script allowed me to customize output, including the # of SKUs to generate and the percentage of errors to insert in the dataset.
 -  Included fields such as:
     -  SKU Number/Material Number
     -  Description with dosage form and strength